Client : Postmates Serve

 "Our team worked with Connor to make the sounds for uberRUSH and for other pieces in the app - he understood the brief and was able to iterate in a way that made this part of the project easy and delightful.
 Highly recommend working with him!"

 - Dave Kim, Senior Product Marketing Manager at Uber

 Agency: Google Creative Lab

 Google X Lab approached us to create a distinct set of sounds to accompany their new ground breaking device Glass.
 The goal for us was to create a set of sounds that were transparent and approachable yet branded and effective in guiding one through the user experience.
 We created a total of 30 sounds that are attached to each action in the ui in order to take the sensory experience another layer deeper.
-The videos contained show how Glass works and how the sounds guide the user through the experience.

 "I had the pleasure of working with Connor at Google[x], where we hired him to do the sound design of Google Glass.
 He was incredible!
 Glass was a challenging device to design for, due both to its novelty and the unique and challenging characteristics of the bone-conductive transducer we used for audio output.
 Connor really internalized our big picture design goals and struck just the right balance with a soundscape that blended nicely with the product while remaining clearly audible in a variety of acoustic environments, and survived lots of repetition (e.g. notification sounds).
 I'd gladly work with Connor again on any sound design task of any size."